T-MLA: A targeted multiscale log-exponential attack framework for neural image compression: Limitations

 \section{Limitations}

-We evaluate T-MLA in the white-box setting on three NICs; black-box/transfer variants and broader codec coverage (e.g., mbt2018) are deferred to future work. \autoref{sec:defense} outlines an initial wavelet-aware defense; its effectiveness (including against PGD/LogExp) will be evaluated and quantified in future work.
+We evaluate T-MLA in the white-box setting on three NICs; black-box/transfer variants and broader codec coverage (e.g., mbt2018) are deferred to future work. \autoref{sec:defense} outlines an initial wavelet-aware defense.
 Our goal is to provide a principled multiscale wavelet-domain framework that couples stealth and degradation, enabling reproducible robustness studies.